On Approximation of $2$D Persistence Modules by Interval-decomposables: Interval-decomposable replacement

-In this section, let we discuss how to use the above ideas as an approximation of general $2$D persistence modules in $\rep\Gf{m,n}$ by an interval-decomposable one.
+In this section, let us discuss how to use the above ideas for replacing a general $2$D persistence modules in $\rep\Gf{m,n}$ by an interval-decomposable one.
 First, let us rephrase Theorem~\ref{thm:interval} using the language of M\"obius inversion, as discussed in Subsection~\ref{subsec:mobius}, with underlying field $F=\mathbb{R}$.